 Valentine Tea for Two - A Dessert for you and your Special Someone

-valentine teaI always say that planning is best for your tea party, but sometimes things come up on you quickly and it's ok to throw together a causal, easy tea.
+valentine teaI always say that planning is best for your teatime, but sometimes things come up on you quickly and it's ok to throw together a causal, easy tea.
 So,

 I'll admit that this was a "same day"

-tea that I got together in the afternoon, while my husband, Michael, was at work.
+idea that I got together in the afternoon, while my husband was at work.

 After dinner, I set up a relaxing, cozy area for the two of us.